The B2B Marketer’s 4-Stage Guide To Better Lead Nurturing

 Think outside the inbox

 There are a lot of other ways people can find your content.
-Emerging technologies allow marketers to adjust the content offer and message dynamically depending on where a person is in their nurture.
+Emerging technologies allow marketers to adjust the content offer and message dynamically depending on where a person is in their lead nurture flow.
 This opens up a world of possibility.

 Consider going multi-channel and aligning your content offers according to where a prospect is in their nurture flow.
 Do this across display ads, retargeting, paid social, and even your website.
 This way, no matter the avenue a prospect is on, the message and content will be fresh and align to the journey you’ve mapped out for them.